 - Nar-Anon – a self-help group for those affected by someone else’s addiction

-- Overeaters Anonymous - a self-help group that offers a program of recovery from compulsive eating
+- Overeaters Anonymous – a self-help group for those who wish to stop compulsive eating